 The vast majority of applicants reached Malta by plane in a regular manner.
 No particular immigration checks were applied, and no restrictions for what concerned access to the territory were reported.
-Applicants and beneficiaries who left back to Ukraine could re-enter the country.

-Malta lifted the COVID-19 restrictions very early in the year and quarantine at an alternative accommodation was allowed.
+Applicants and beneficiaries who returned to Ukraine could re-enter the country.
+Malta lifted COVID-19 restrictions very early in 2022 and quarantine at an alternative accommodation was allowed.